 There are things we can do to try to keep from getting run down and sick when we travel.
-I’m not talking specifically about the global pandemic here, but just general good healthy travel practices.
+I’m not talking specifically about the global pandemic, but just general good healthy travel practices.
 Things like making sure we have plenty of sleep, especially for the increase in activity.

 You May Also Like How to Stay Healthy When Traveling

-Everyone has different travel styles, or ways they like to travel.
-As I just mentioned, I like very active vacations where I cover a lot of ground, getting to see and do a long list of things.
-But, that’s not for everyone.
+Everyone has different travel styles or ways they like to travel.
+As I just mentioned, I like very active vacations where I cover a lot of ground, seeing and making a long list of things.
+But that’s not for everyone.

 One of my best friends and sometimes-travel buddies prefers slow travel.
-She limits how much she does daily and gets lots of relaxation in.
+She limits how much she does daily and gets lots of relaxation.
 There’s no right or wrong way to travel.

 There isn’t a right or wrong way to travel.
 While some of the options may depend on your budget, you can often find whatever you’re looking for within your budget (to a certain extent.)
 Finding the travel style or styles that suit you best is an important part of traveling.

 You May Also Like How to Find the Right Travel Style for You